Blessed (TV series)

-Blessed is a BBC television sitcom written by Ben Elton and starring Ardal O'Hanlon as Gary, a record producer, who is struggling to bring up two small children.
-The only series, of eight episodes, was broadcast on BBC One on Friday evenings at 9.00 pm between October and December 2005.
-The cast band sang the theme tune – the lullaby "Morningtown Ride".
+Blessed is a BBC television sitcom created and directed by Ben Elton.
+The only series, of eight episodes, was broadcast on BBC One on Friday evenings at 9.00 between October and December 2005.
+It starred Ardal O'Hanlon and Mel Giedroyc as a couple of record producers, struggling to bring up two small children.

+Plot

+Gary and Sue are an immature young couple trying to reconcile raising two young children with the dream of becoming successful record producers.